(Pocket-lint) - If you're anything like us at Pocket-lint, you're now super aware of the amount of data you give companies, like Apple.

 How to download a copy of your Apple data

-A second email should arrive in a few days.
+An email should arrive within seven days.
 It will include a password that's used to open a zip file of your data.
-The zip file will contain folders with mostly Excel spreadsheets.
-ZDNet received spreadsheets weighing 5MB in total, which isn't a lot, considering data from Facebook, Google, and Twitter can come in around a couple gigabytes in size.
+The zip file will contain folders with mostly Excel spreadsheets, but there could also be files in JSON, CSV, XML, or PDF format.

 What type of data does Apple have on you?